fekad/zmk-config/README.md

 # zmk-config

-future:
+future design:
 - 32 key (2+3+3+3+2 + 3 thumb)
+- adding angle and space for the staggers (more naturtal placement)

+problems
-- mo nav in raised layers
+- mo nav in raised layers as well (eg. enter and arrows in num layer
+- one up and one down layer if posible
+- better way to change devices
+- better app switcher